 Taste: Spicy Nutmeg and Cinnamon, juicy Raisins and Sultanas, Salted Caramel and Maple Syrup.

-Value for Money: At between £50 – £60 a bottle, this rather delicious dram would have made for a genuine bargain buy, but alas, it appears to be sold out!
+Thoughts: At between £50 – £60 a bottle, this rather delicious dram would have made for a genuine bargain buy, but alas, it appears to be sold out.

 An early favourite in the running for dram of the night.
 A little touch of Sulphur on the nose though not unpleasantly so.
 Just the right amount of spice to compliment the sweetness of the sherry.
 Delicious.